Home Banjos Mandolins Violins & Fiddles Other Stuff Contact e

 10 - String Viking Hardanger Viola.

-I made this about a year ago now, so it has had plenty of time to settle in.
+I made this a few years ago now, so it has had plenty of time to settle in.

 The carved Dragon figure-head is made of